 What we don’t: Pricey for such a small cooler.

 Backpack-style coolers like the Yeti Hopper BackFlip above work well in terms of portability, but ice stays cold much longer in a hard-sided unit.
-If you have access to a car and aren’t going to be carrying your cooler long distances, the updated-for-2020 Yeti Roadie is a great option.
-With capacity just a hair under 24 quarts (the Tundra line falls shorts of what the product titles insinuate in this regard), this cooler offers typical Yeti build quality and features in a smaller package.
+If you have access to a car and aren’t going to be carrying your cooler long distances, the Yeti Roadie is a great option.
+With a capacity of about 24 quarts, this cooler offers typical Yeti build quality and features in a smaller package.
 You get a stout rotomolded construction, thick rubber latches, and a drain.
 If the Tundra is too much cooler for your intended use, the Yeti Roadie is more convenient and manageable.

 It’s worth noting that we think the 2020 updates to the Roadie were positive.
 The design is now taller, lighter, and has more capacity, superior ice retention, and an easier-to-use strap and handle system (we did not like the old metal handle).
 We also appreciate the new latches, which are designed to be opened with one hand, and the updated shape means the Roadie takes up less space in your truck.
 All that said, while it’s hard to argue with the ice retention and ruggedness of a Yeti rotomolded build, the Roadie 24 realistically is a niche cooler with a steep price tag.